MoonZoon/MoonZoon/docs/cli.md

 - Compiles the app in the debug mode and then starts the Moon's server.
 - Both Moon and Zoon apps are automatically recompiled on a file change.
 - The Moon app auto-reloads the Zoon app on a change.
+- You can scan a generated QR code to open the app on your phone.
 - Optional parameters:
    1. **`--release` / `-r`**
       - Example: `mzoon start --release`
       - Compiles in the release mode and compresses frontend files.
+   1. **`--profiling` / `-p`**
+      - Example: `mzoon start --profiling`
+      - The same as the release mode but debugging info isn't removed from the binary.
    1. **`--open` / `-o`**
       - Example: `mzoon start --open`
       - Opens the Zoon's URL in a new browser tab (e.g. `localhost:8080`)